-If you book and do not get what you paid for
+If consumers book and do not get what they paid for

-- Try to resolve the problem with the business first.
-For a step-by-step guide on how to do this, view our Resolve your problem or complaint page.
+- Consumers should try to resolve the problem with the business first.
+For a step-by-step guide on how to do this, view our Resolve your problem or complaint section.

-- If you used an ATAS-accredited agent, they should have a dispute resolution procedure in place or you can contact ATAS directly.
+- If consumers used an ATAS-accredited agent, they should have a dispute resolution procedure in place or consumers can contact ATAS directly.
 For details, visit the ATAS website.

-- If you booked with a credit card or selected 'credit' on your debit card, contact your bank or credit card provider as soon as possible to apply for a chargeback.
+- If consumers booked with a credit card or selected 'credit' on their debit card, they should contact their bank or credit card provider as soon as possible to apply for a chargeback.
 For more information, view our Chargeback page.

-- If the problem is with an airline that participates in the Airline Customer Advocate (ACA) scheme.
-For more information, visit the ACA website.
+- If the problem is with an airline that participates in the Airline Customer Advocate (ACA) scheme, visit the ACA website.

-- Check your travel insurance policy, to see what you are covered for.
+- Check travel insurance policies, to see what the consumer is covered for.

-If you booked travel and the business stops operating before you get what you paid for, view our Insolvency page.
+If consumers booked travel and the business stops operating before they get what they paid for, view our Insolvency page.